Skip to main content

 • .tpr run-input/topology files

 Binary GROMACS trajectories need topology metadata for atom names, residue names, residue numbers, and atom ordering.
 Select either a matching .gro topology or a supported .tpr topology with the matching .xtc or .trr trajectory in the same upload action.
-Clavis decodes the paired files locally in a browser worker, opens the first frame in the scene, and provides selected-frame PREV, NEXT, and JUMP controls for dense native sessions.
-Native frames render with the full instanced-sphere molecular style — the same appearance as a static .gro of the same system, including bonds at rest.
-Streaming each frame’s coordinates into the existing geometry keeps frame jumps responsive; during the brief in-flight fetch the viewport is momentarily lightened, then the full structure is shown when the frame settles.
-Continuous scrubber playback is disabled for native binary trajectories; use the frame controls, then run current-frame analysis on the selected frame.
+Clavis indexes the paired trajectory locally in a browser worker, opens the first frame in the scene, and decodes only selected frame slices for PREV, NEXT, and JUMP controls instead of materializing every binary frame during session open.
+Large scenes use a capped instanced-sphere preview and suppress bonds only while a frame load, playback step, or dense analysis visualization commit is active; once settled, the scene expands to full atoms and bonds.
+Current-frame analysis can request the full selected frame data independently of the transition preview.
+Direct slider scrubbing is disabled for native binary trajectories; use PLAY, PREV, NEXT, or JUMP, then run current-frame analysis on the selected frame.
 For exact mixed-residue labels, .gro + .xtc/.trr is the preferred path because the GRO atom table is preserved by atom index.
 Supported .tpr + .xtc/.trr pairs still open natively, but unsupported mixed TPR layouts fail with guidance instead of being relabeled as generic water.
 Standalone .tpr files are topology metadata only.
 Orphan .xtc or .trr files need the matching .gro or .tpr before Clavis can build atom and residue labels for native playback.
+LAMMPS support is intentionally scoped but no longer limited to display.
+A paired .data + .lammpstrj/.dump/.lammpsdump upload opens a mapping wizard for unit style and atom-type roles, then worker-loads mapped dump frames into the normal scene for selected-frame playback.
+Standalone .lammpstrj/.dump/.lammpsdump uploads also open the wizard by reading the first dump frame for atom type ids; dump-only hydrate analysis fails closed unless the dump provides id, type, and mol columns that form valid 1 O + 2 H water groups.
+When the mapping yields water molecules, the selected frame can run TRACE/HTR/GRADE and F3/F4 through the browser WASM engine; restricted triclinic dump cells use cell-aware analysis paths when available.
+The mapped LAMMPS worker indexes dump frame ranges and reads requested frame slices from the uploaded file, so sampled TRACE, HTR, GRADE, and F3/F4 time series can run over the selected frame range with cancellable progress and explicit algorithm identity.
+Mismatched LAMMPS files show guidance instead of opening a scene.

 File Requirements